Quelklef/lilt/docs/tutorial.rst

 We didn't inline :code:`numberExp` since it returns a Node.

 We're almost done!
-We just have to make it handle escapes in strings, and whitespace, and we're done!
+We just have to make it handle escapes in strings, and whitespace.
 Let's do strings first.

 First, let's replace the :code:`string` definition with::